By Trish Bogucki, Guest Blogger

 What is Cognitive Therapy (CT) all about?
 Like Physical Therapy (PT), it starts with an initial assessment meeting to determine the degree of impairment, whether Cognitive Therapy is needed, and the frequency of the therapy sessions.
 Also similar to PT, Cognitive Therapy is comprised of exercises and tools to help stimulate and strengthen – in this case, your cognition is being strengthened and made more resilient.

 Tip #2: Find a therapist you will enjoy seeing each week.
 You should look forward to your sessions and leave each one feeling more on top of things than when you went in.

 What do you do at CT?
 At each appointment there are exercises done in the office: for example, memorizing simple flashcard images and being able to repeat a series of four, five or six images in order.
 Or looking at a picture of a complex scene and being able to answer questions about its contents.
 Another exercise involved reading a one-page newspaper article and then turning it over and being able to list facts contained in the article.
 At first you may be able to list only a few facts, but as you practice your list will grow.

-Cognitive therapy is not limited to your office visits: there is homework for in between appointments.
+Cognitive therapy is not limited to your office visits: there is homework for in-between appointments.
 One recurring assignment was to work on brain games each day.
-There are several commercial web sites and mobile apps that feature brain training exercise designed by cognitive scientists.
-These sites/apps strengthen your cognitive skills in several areas: memory for sure, but also attention, flexibility, vocabulary, speed and problem solving.
+There are several commercial websites and mobile apps that feature brain training exercises designed by cognitive scientists.
+These sites/apps strengthen your cognitive skills in several areas: memory for sure, but also attention, flexibility, vocabulary, speed, and problem-solving.
 Some are free and some require an annual subscription fee.